National Theatre, Melbourne: Theatre building

 The building now occupied by the National Theatre was built in the Beaux Arts style as a 3000-seat cinema and opened in 1921 as the Victory Theatre.
 In 1928 it was rebuilt in a more luxurious manner, with fewer seats, a larger balcony, and a much grander foyer.
 In 1971 Hoyts (a company that operates movie theaters) offered the company the Victory Theatre for conversion to a live theatre and rehearsal spaces.
 The current theatre consists of the original Victory dress circle extended with the addition of a sizeable stage and a fly tower.
 The original stalls were converted into five studios for drama, opera and ballet.
 One of the studios is itself a theatrette.
 The theatre opened in its current guise in August 1974, while the schools and administration moved there in September 1972.

 Drama school

-The National Drama School dates from 1936 and is the oldest in Australia.
+The National Drama School dates from 1936, when it was established by Gertrude Johnson as the National Theatre Drama School.
+As of September 2026 the director of the school is Jaime Dörner.

 Drama school alumni include Bella Heathcote, Kat Stewart, Richard Cawthorne, Brett Tucker, Janet Andrewartha, Jackie Woodburne, Ngaire Dawn Fair, Lawrence Mooney, Geraldine Quinn, and Esther Hannaford.
-The current director of drama for the National Drama School is Dr Jo Loth.
-Past directors have included Trent Baker, Ken Boucher, Dr Kim Durban, Babs MacMillan and the late Joan Harris (AM).